Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Well, you’ll first turn on the generator and now begins the charging process.
 With a 4000W generator, it will take over a full day to charge the vehicle from 0% to fully charged.
 That means several tanks of gas will have to be put into the generator to achieve a full charge not to mention lots of waiting around.

-If you were to be using a portable generator, it’s probably because of an emergency, and if you had a full tank and a bit of time to spare because you just need to go a little bit further, it’s not entirely out of the question.
+If you were to be using a generator, it’s probably because of an emergency, and if you had a full tank and a bit of time to spare because you just need to go a little bit further, it’s not entirely out of the question.
 A partial charge might end up being worth all of the effort.

-To answer the question, you can charge a Tesla with a portable generator, but it really isn’t easy nor is it convenient.
+To answer the question, you can charge a Tesla model x with a portable generator, but it really isn’t easy nor is it convenient.
 If you needed just a little bit more oomph to get to your next charging station and for some reason had a and expensive generator on hand, then it might be worthwhile to get the extra thirty or so miles out of your Tesla instead of having to call for a tow truck.

 It’s an interesting idea to consider, for sure, but anything short of an extremely powerful generator that ticks all of the right boxes for the internal computer to accept as clean power isn’t even worth giving a second thought.